Zum Inhalt springen

 How do I handle multilingual content in a RAG system?

 Deploy a multilingual embedding model such as multilingual-e5-large or BGE-M3.
 These models project semantically equivalent texts in different languages to nearby points in vector space.
 A query in English will surface relevant German documents and vice versa.
 For answer generation, instruct the LLM to respond in the user's language.
-At IJONIS, we implement cross-lingual retrieval as a standard feature for European clients operating across language boundaries.
+At IJONIS in Hamburg, we implement cross-lingual retrieval as a standard feature for European clients operating across language boundaries.

 Can I integrate RAG with existing AI agents?